 This provision was established in 2009/10 (£250k) to provide for the back pay for Retained Duty System (RDS) staff following an equal pay court case.
-As at 31^{st} March 2017, no payment was made but there are still further claims expected.
-Therefore the Authority considers the remaining provision to be sufficient to meet the total liability outstanding.
+As at 31^{st} March 2018, no further claims are expected and therefore the provision is no longer needed.